More Than a Movie Set

 Our most unusual dining experience involved a truck and bus.

-What a great food experience at the town pavilion!
-We ordered our food from the Food Shark truck, then took a seat inside the old Blue Bird bus, while our food was cooked.
+We had a great food experience, at the town pavilion!
+First, we ordered our food from the Food Shark truck.
+Next, we took a seat inside the old Blue Bird bus, while our food was cooked.

 Worth the Wait!

 It took about 20 minutes till my name was called, over a speaker in the bus.
 I didn't mind killing time, staring out the windows.
 I watched the line grow longer at the food truck, and I gazed at the nearby train tracks, hoping a train would rumble by.
 The twinkly lights were festive.
 The mixture of blue grass music and static on the radio, added some warmth to the cozy wait.